For client retainers involving the provision of legal services, this Policy also forms part of our Terms of Retainer and Costs Agreement.

 These measures are by no means exhaustive, and we recommend that you consider taking professional advice in relation to your particular security needs.

-If you receive any unsolicited communications or requests for payment in relation to your matter, we strongly recommend that you to contact us immediately (on a separately verified phone number) for verification or further advice.
+- If you receive any unsolicited communications or requests for payment in relation to your matter, we strongly recommend that you immediately Contact Us on a separately verified phone number for verification or further advice.

 Mt Gravatt East Queensland 4122